 Below is a list of some fruits and vegetables that make safe first finger foods.
 In general, you want all fruits and vegetables to be ripe or cooked until tender enough to pass the “squish test.”
 To do this, pinch between your pointer finger and thumb (mimicking the type of toothless pressure of an infant’s gums).
 If the fruit or vegetable squishes easily, the fruit is likely ripe enough or cooked well enough.

 For more ideas on what dairy, grains, proteins, and other safe first finger foods, be sure to follow me on Instagram so you see all my upcoming posts on BLW.

 Fruits & Veggies

 As a general rule, all of the following fruits and vegetables should be thoroughly washed prior to preparation.
-This includes items with peels like bananas and butternut squash, which may either be mouthed on while eating or cut through the dirty outside or consumed on the inside.
+This includes items with peels like bananas and butternut squash, which may either be mouthed on while eating (if the peel is being offered to help prevent slipperiness), or cut through to prepare.
 Items with an asterisk indicate those that are ideally purchased organic based on the Environmental Working Group’s “Dirty Dozen” list for foods that are high in pesticide residues.
 All organic foods should also be washed before offering.

 Asparagus: Snap off coarse bottom ends, then break in half to provide baby with a 2-3” spear.
 Best when given grilled or roasted until tender but not stringy.

-Bell peppers*: Core, then cut into long 2-3” strips at least 1” wide (to account for shrinkage when cooked).
-May serve grilled or roasted.
-Remove the skin once it is cooled before giving to baby to minimize any risk for choking on the thin skin.
+Bell peppers*: Core, then cut into long 2-3” strips about 1” wide (to account for shrinkage when cooked).
+May serve grilled, sauteed, or roasted.
+While the skin may make them less slippery to hold, recommend removing once it is cooled before giving to baby to minimize any risk for choking on the thin skin.

 Broccoli: Cut into small florets.
 This offers a built in handle for babies to grasp.
 Steam or roast until tender.